|HMRC Reference:Notice 700/60 (June 2014)||View Change History|

-If you wish to use the actual monthly liability contact the Payment on Account Team, Banking Liverpool, 3rd Floor South East, Queens Dock, Liverpool L74 4AA.
+If you wish to use the actual monthly liability contact: Payment on Account Team, 7th Floor, Regian House, James Street, Liverpool L75 1AA.

 You will be expected to make accurate payments of your monthly liabilities.
 If we are not satisfied that you are, we may direct you to make monthly returns or to revert to paying the standard amounts of payment on account.
 If we notify you that you can no longer pay the actual monthly liability, you must revert to paying the interim payments we calculate or make monthly returns.